-an anhanas tha an 1997 - C

-or enhance the condition of

-Will it lead to habitat re- SSSI features of interest

-creation, restoration or Number of planning

-expansion?
-Number of planning applications which result in

-Will it reduce fragmentation the need for a protected

-of habitats by maintaining species licence.

-wildlife corridors or providing species licence.

-new wildlife linkages?
-Number of planning

-new whatte initiages: applications with conditions

-imposed to ensure working

-practices and works to

-protect or enhance habitats

-of protected species.

-of protected species.

-Change in area of habitats and

-records of flora and fauna

-species in respect of

-biodiversity objectives

-7. Landscape and land use To Will it protect and enhance Percentage of landscape

-enhance the District's the distinctive landscapes showing no change or

-landscapes, prevent within the District? showing change consistent

-inappropriate development, with the recommendations in

-facilitate access to green Will it improve the quantity the Newark and Sherwood

-spaces and the countryside, and quality of publicly Landscape Character

-and develop Green accessible open space?
-Assessment

-Infrastructure networks

-Will it provide open space in Accessible natural green and

-areas with deficiencies in blue spaces

-publicly accessible open

-space?
-Provision of sports, recreation

-and play facilities

-Will it improve access to

-green and blue space for all?
-Area of ancient woodland

-Will it provide opportunities New woodlands provided or

-for or improve the provision existing woodlands enhanced

-of sports, recreation and play

-facilities?
-Number of new homes built

-on previously developed land

-Will it protect soil resources

-and minimise the loss of soils Proportion of employment

-to development? and housing development on

-previously developed land

-Will it protect the best and

-most versatile agricultural Percentage of new

-land? development on green field

-sites

-Will it avoid harmful impacts

-upon the Green Belt?
-Number of contaminated sites

-Will it result in the loss of
+Will it lead to habitat recreation, restoration or expansion?
+Will it reduce fragmentation of habitats by maintaining wildlife corridors or providing new wildlife linkages? or enhance the condition of SSSI features of interest Number of planning applications which result in the need for a protected species licence.
+Number of planning applications with conditions imposed to ensure working practices and works to protect or enhance habitats of protected species.
+Change in area of habitats and records of flora and fauna species in respect of 7.
+Landscape and land use To enhance the District's landscapes, prevent inappropriate development, facilitate access to green spaces and the countryside, and develop Green Infrastructure networks Will it protect and enhance the distinctive landscapes within the District?
+Will it improve the quantity and quality of publicly accessible open space?
+Percentage of landscape showing no change or showing change consistent with the recommendations in the Newark and Sherwood Landscape Character Assessment minustractare networks Will it provide open space in areas with deficiencies in publicly accessible open space?
+Accessible natural green and blue spaces Provision of sports, recreation and play facilities Will it improve access to green and blue space for all?
+Area of ancient woodland Will it provide opportunities for or improve the provision of sports, recreation and play facilities?
+New woodlands provided or existing woodlands enhanced Number of new homes built on previously developed land Will it protect soil resources and minimise the loss of soils to development?
+Proportion of employment and housing development on previously developed land Will it protect the best and most versatile agricultural land?
+Percentage of new development on green field sites Will it avoid harmful impacts upon the Green Belt?
+Will it result in the loss of Number of contaminated sites